envirra/mono-theme-document/installation/installing_plugins.md

 * **[Slider Revolution](http://codecanyon.net/item/slider-revolution-responsive-wordpress-plugin/2751380/?ref=envirra)** - Allows you to create a responsive(mobile friendly) or fullwidth slider with must-see-effects and meanwhile keep or build your SEO optimization.
 This is a premium plugin and comes bundled with your theme.

-* ** {{ book.themename }} Extensions ** - This is a custom plugin built by Transvelo.
+* ** {{ book.themename }} Extensions ** - This is a custom plugin.
 Keeping in mind the plugin territory recommendations by ThemeForest we had implemented custom shortcodes and taxonomies functionalities into a separate plugin.
 This plugin also contains the Visual Composer extensions added by us.

 * **[WooCommerce](https://wordpress.org/plugins/woocommerce/)** — WooCommerce is a powerful, extendable eCommerce plugin that helps you sell anything.
 Beautifully.